Research scholarship award winner of a

 Read more about my win in the Fall 2025 University of King’s College newsletter.

 In June 2024, I began a two-year, low-residency pursuit of an MFA in Creative Nonfiction.
-I am writing a Science and Nature book on bogs, Iron Age Bog People, aging, dying, the ecology of death, and the sacred, with an overall theme about preservation, of ourselves and our planet.
-Having gone through long-time infertility struggle, I feel a kinship to bogs that are often described as ‘infertile’ or ‘barren’ environments.
+I am writing a creative nonfiction eco-literary book with lyrical narrative on bogs, Iron Age Bog People, aging, dying, the ecology of death, and the sacred, with an overall theme about preservation, of ourselves and our planet.
+Having gone through long-time infertility struggle, I feel a kithship with bogs.
+Boglands are often described as ‘infertile’ or ‘barren’ environments.
 I am intimately familiar with the sting of such terminology.
-I am consequently drawn to fertility and infertility in both humans and environment and where they intersect in humans, the more-than-human, and our shared landscapes.
+I am consequently drawn to fertility and infertility in both humans and environment and where they intersect between humans/the more-than-human and our shared landscapes.

-Above are some of the photographs I have made thus far during my research in Denmark, Ireland, at Canada’s only ‘body farm,’ the REST[ES] facility at UQTR in Québec, and since moving to Nova Scotia, where I currently reside.
+Above are some of the photographs I have made thus far during my research in Denmark, Ireland, and at Canada’s only ‘body farm,’ the Research on Experimental and Sociological Thanatology REST[ES] facility at Université de Québec à Trois-Rivières in Québec.

 For inquiries about my writing, my book, and ongoing research, please reach out.